KrisN13/Forecasting-UK-Grid-Carbon-Intensity/README.md

 - Renewables dominate the cleanest periods
 - The two strategies collapse into the same behaviour
-- Grid is smoother → fewer “dirty peaks” → less advantage from timing shifts
+- Grid is smoother → fewer 'dirty peaks' → less advantage from timing shifts

 ### Negative savings